mooreryan/ocaml_python_bindgen/_docs_src/src/index.md

 $ ocamlformat --enable-outside-detected-project lib.ml
 ```

+## Next steps

 Check out the examples for more info about using and running `pyml_bindgen`.
 Then, check out the rules that you have to follow when writing value specifications that `pyml_bindgen` can read.

 Additionally, you may want to check out this [blog post](https://www.tenderisthebyte.com/blog/2022/04/12/ocaml-python-bindgen/) introducing `pyml_bindgen`.